TeaSkittle/CSCI_1110_OOP_Coursework/Final/README.md

 - C-f Move cursor forward one character
 - C-b Move cursor back one character

+I included a simple "Hello World" java program that I wrote in this editor to be a simple proof of concept.

 > I want to add more functionality here, but JavaFX is limiting in what it can accomplish with text manipulation.
 If I want to make a more full fledged editor I would have to use something similar to [RichTextFX]( https://github.com/FXMisc/RichTextFX ), or avoid JavaFX all together.

 ---